 \section{Abstract}

-The cosmological equations of motion of scalar fields are commonly not easy to be analytically solved, which makes necessary to use approximation methods, as the {\it slow-roll} regime.
+One common approach for cosmic inflation consists in couple Einstein's gravity with a scalar field, often referred to inflaton field.
+In order to derive analytic simple scenarios, we usually work in the {\it slow-roll} regime.
 In such an approximation one considers the scalar field potentials to be nearly flat.
-On the other hand, the so called {\it fast-roll} regime considers exactly flat potentials.
-Our purpose in this work is to obtain solutions for a two scalar field quintessence model in the fast-roll regime.
-Cosmological interpretations for such solutions are also presented.
+It is possible to directly generalize such an approach for hybrid inflationary models, where the inflaton sector is composed of two or more scalar fields.
+However, the Friedmann equations and the equations of motion for such hybrid models are often hard to be analytically solved.
+Another recent path to describe cosmic inflation is through the so-called {\it fast-roll} regime, where one considers exactly flat potentials.
+Our purpose in this work is to obtain solutions for a hybrid inflaton model in the fast-roll regime.
+Cosmological interpretations through the behavior of Hubble, slow-roll, and equation of state parameters are also presented.